mhelbitar/mhelbitar.github.io/README.md

 ### Email Spam Detection
 -Implemented logistic regression, Linear Discriminant Analysis (LDA), and Decision Trees using R.\
--Developed multipul models to classify emails as spam or non-spam.\
+-Developed multiple models to classify emails as spam or non-spam.\
 -Achieved an accuracy of 93% on the test dataset.

 ### City of Calgary Traffic Analysis